nsmirosh/Nippy/README.md

 # DragDropGame

+A simple drag drop game app that is my playground for trying out new things.

+The game allows various players to compete and see their highscore in the global leaderboard.

+Any contributions are very welcome!
+Also, the game really needs a new design - so please see the design requirements if you're interested :)

 ## Game Logic:
 1. Once the game starts:
     1. Timer starts at the top with 20 seconds along with shapes left to match